JandersonSR/GitConfig/README.md

 Open your terminal and do the following:

-//change vscode to your gitconfig editor
+[change vscode to your gitconfig editor]
 ---
   - git config --global core.editor code

-//open vscode gitconfig editor
+[open vscode gitconfig editor]
  ---
   - git config --global --edit